bacda/modelSnapshot/README.md

 # Streaming Hierarchical Bayesian Model for Musical Structure Inference

-This repo contains a C++ implementation of an streaming/incremental/online bayesian inference model as part of my reasearch on computational modelling of musical structure perception.
+This repository contains a C++ implementation of a predictive processing bayesian inference model as part of my reasearch on computational modelling of musical structure perception.
 In essence, the model is a hierarchical latent-variable Noisy-OR statistical model for sequential processing of multivariate data, developed theoretically following predictive-processing principles.
-It ingests a (discrete-time) multivariate time series incrementally (one step at a time), learning a set of sparse latent "generators" acting as temporal (autoregressive) predictors, and uses combinations of these generators to reconstruct/interpret current observations and predict future observations.
+It ingests a (discrete-time) multivariate time series incrementally (one step at a time), learning along the way a set of sparse latent "generators" acting as temporal (autoregressive) predictors, and uses combinations of these generators to reconstruct/interpret current observations and predict future observations.

 The code is being developed alongside a theoretical model and corresponding experimental work, and is written as a self-contained C++ library using Eigen, with a JUCE-based interface and logging/state-tracing tools built on top to facilitate experimentation.